Interior of the Au Bon Vieux Temps cafe in Brussels.

 This cafe concentrates on Trappist beers.
 That is, beers produced in a monastery with the involvement of the monks, with the proceeds going to support the monastery or its charity.
 There are only seven certified Trappist breweries in the world, six in Belgium and one in the Netherlands: Bières de Chimay, Brasserie d'Orval, Brasseries de Rochefort, Brouwerij der Trappisten van Westmalle, Brouwerij Westvleteren, and Brouwerij der Sint-Benedictusabdij de Achelse Kluis in Belgium, and Brouwerij de Koningshoeven in the Netherlands.

-At left below is a Rochefort 8 Trappist, brewed in the Abbey of Notre-Dame de Saint-Rémy, close to Namur and Dinant in the Ardennes.
+Below is a Rochefort 8 Trappist, brewed in the Abbey of Notre-Dame de Saint-Rémy, close to Namur and Dinant in the Ardennes.
 The monks have been brewing beer there since 1595.

-At right below is a Westmalle Trappist, brewed at Abdij van Onze-Lieve-Vrouw van het Heilig Hart in Westmalle, Flanders, near Antwerp in the far north of Belgium.
+Also a Westmalle Trappist, brewed at Abdij van Onze-Lieve-Vrouw van het Heilig Hart in Westmalle, Flanders, near Antwerp in the far north of Belgium.

-Trappistes Rochefort Trappist beer at Au Bon Vieux Temps in Brussels.
 Westmalle Trappist beer at the Au Bon Vieux Temps cafe in Brussels.

-3. Au Bon Vieux Temps
+Trappistes Rochefort Trappist beer at Au Bon Vieux Temps in Brussels.

 Where next?